jenchen-dev/PDF-merger/README.md

 # PDF-merger

-this merger has:
+This merger helps you merge "all" PDF files in your folder into one file.

+# It also can help you check:

-1. check if the folder exists in current directory
+1. if the user-entered folder exists in current directory
+2. if any pdf files exist in the folder
-2. check if the file name already exists in folder
+3. if new file name already exists in the folder
+4. if the entered new file name is valid